itspladd/itspladd.github.io/_portfolio/2021-06-04-lighthouse-projects.md

 ---
 title: "Assorted Lighthouse Labs Projects"
-excerpt: "A quick rundown of the smaller projects I worked on during bootcamp."
+excerpt: "Small projects I worked on for bootcamp."
 header:
+  teaser: assets/banners/2021-06-04-lighthouse-projects-th.png
   overlay_filter: rgba(0, 70, 70, 0.8)
   overlay_image: #"assets/banners/YYYY-MM-DD-name.png"
   caption: #"This will appear in the bottom corner of the image."